TeamFrozenCodeFTC/Black-Ice-Path-Follower/TeamCode/src/main/java/org/firstinspires/ftc/blackice/docs/path-follower-evolution.md

 Expanded form:
 ```
 error = target - current
-dTerm = -kD * velocity
+derivative = -kD * velocity
-quadraticDamping = -kQ * velocity * |velocity|
+quadraticDamping = -kQ * velocity * abs(velocity)
-outputPower = error + dTerm + quadraticDamping
+outputPower = error + derivative + quadraticDamping
 ```
-The combined damping terms `dTerm + quadraticDamping` represent the predicted overshoot due to momentum and the robot's braking constraints, and are subtracted from the error to improve control.
+The combined damping terms `derivative + quadraticDamping` represent the predicted overshoot due to momentum and the robot's braking constraints, and are subtracted from the error to improve control.
+In our code we call `kD`: `kBraking` and `kQ`: `kFriction`

-Why does the quadratic-damping work so well?
-- triggers internal back EMF
--
-We would have never knew to add a quadratic damping term if it were not for the previous iterations.
-Using Zero Power Braking Mode to set that goal of stopping as fast and as accurate as possible turned into great.

-We have been partnering with Pedro Path however to implement some aspects of Black Ice into Pedro Path or even just add a separate fork of pedro path with our follower but will all of the access to the localization and tuning.

-Later added motion profiles with target velocities for the drive vector to smoothly slow down before the predictive braking controller

-todo back-emf, lower power braking, etc Predictive EMF Braking

-Modeled braking displacement with kP/kQuad terms and actively applied reverse power based on back-EMF to both slow and correct position error.

-// apply constant negative power reverse to the wheel does not give accurate linear deceleration this is due the internal emf braking.

-//Made separate braking displacement models for forward vs lateral movement with mecanum wheels. but after testing it works to just use the same model for both axis since it is the equivalent of halfing different PIDs for each axis which is a bit unnecessary and just requires more tuning.
-There is support for this tho.

-Things to note: power reverse of back-EMF
-Modeled braking distance with kP/kQuad terms and actively applied reverse power based on back-EMF to both slow and correct position error.

-// FIXME
-Things to note after testing: our model basically simulated the zero power brake mode but with correction. the zero power brake mode uses back-EMF to make the wheels stop spinning and a fact is that if you just reverse the direction of the wheels for example form +1 to -0.001 it will basically behave like zero power brake mode until it gets to lower velocities where -0.001 doesn't do much and where a power like -0.3 would slow down more at lower velocities.

-//Predictive back-EMF Braking